 Memphis, Tennessee, sits along the Mississippi River with an approximate population of 652,236.
 It is the seat of Shelby County and one of the largest cities in the US by landmass (parts of the city extend into neighboring Arkansas).
 Though the city is the cultural and economic epicenter of what is known as the greater Mid-South region, crime is an issue.
 For four straight years beginning in 2014, Memphis was listed in the top 10 most dangerous cities in America based on crime rates.
 The Tennessee Bureau of Investigation estimates that 80% of crime in the state is drug-related.The most commonly abused substance in Tennessee is alcohol.
 It’s the second-most abused substance by teens, behind tobacco.

-Yet, prescription opioids and illicit, synthetic opioids are responsible for nearly three times as many overdose deaths in the Volunteer State (a nickname dating back to the War of 1812).
-Tennessee ranks third nationally for prescription drug abuse; 5% of all adults there misused painkillers in 2015.
+Prescription Opioids and illicit, synthetic Opioids are responsible for nearly three times as many overdose deaths in the Volunteer State (a nickname dating back to the War of 1812).
+Tennessee ranks third nationally for prescription drug abuse; 5% of all adults living in the state misused painkillers in 2015.

-The most commonly abused prescription opioids in Tennessee are:
+The most commonly abused prescription Opioids in Tennessee are:

 Opioid-related drug seizures in 2015 totaled 6,775 incidents.
-Moreover, two-thirds of all drug seizures involved opioids.
-However, prescription drug monitoring programs have reduced the number of prescriptions in the state (there were 674,033 opioid prescriptions dispensed in Shelby County in 2016).
+Moreover, two-thirds of all drug seizures involved Opioids.
+However, prescription drug monitoring programs have reduced the number of prescriptions in the state (there were 674,033 Opioid prescriptions dispensed in Shelby County in 2016).
 Twice a year (usually in April and October), the Drug Enforcement Agency (DEA) hosts a “Take Back Day,” where people can safely dispose of their expired or unused prescription painkillers.
 In one of the more recent events, the city of Memphis was able to safely dispose of several hundred pounds of Opioids.

-Heroin Addiction and Fentanyl Use in Memphis
+Heroin Addiction and Fentanyl Use In Memphis

-Following the widespread abuse of painkillers, heroin addiction is the primary aspect of the Third Wave of the Opioid Epidemic.
-In Shelby County, heroin overdose deaths and hospitalizations each climbed almost 800% between 2011 and 2015.
+Following the widespread abuse of painkillers, Heroin addiction is the primary aspect of the Third Wave of the Opioid Epidemic.
+In Shelby County, Heroin overdose deaths and hospitalizations each climbed almost 800% between 2011 and 2015.

-One of the things that’s fueling this heroin uptick or epidemic is the prescription drug abuse.
-A lot of times, we see teens get these drugs like hydrocodone or OxyContin from the drug cabinet of a family member.
+One of the things that’s fueling this Heroin uptick or epidemic is the prescription drug abuse.
+A lot of times, we see teens get these drugs like Hydrocodone or OxyContin from the drug cabinet of a family member.
 They can’t afford to pay for the pills that cost from $5 to $35 per pill, and come over and buy heroin for $7 or $12 a pack.
-This heroin is very pure and potent, that’s where were are seeing a number of overdoses of epic proportions, not only here in West Tennessee but throughout the country.
+This Heroin is very pure and potent, that’s where were are seeing a number of overdoses of epic proportions, not only here in West Tennessee but throughout the country.

 Drug Addiction Statistics for Memphis

-8% of all drug confiscations in 2015 in Tennessee involved heroin.
+8% of all drug confiscations in 2015 in Tennessee involved Heroin.